Free Democrats (Armenia): Ideology

 The Free Democrats believe in establishing a more democratic Armenia, including developing a stronger civil society, a liberal market economy, greater protection of the environment and integrating Armenia into the European Union.
 The party firmly believes that Armenia's future is connected with Europe.

-Party leader Khachatur Kokobelyan, had previously submitted a draft resolution calling for Armenia's Eurasian Union membership to be terminated.
+Party leader Khachatur Kokobelyan, had previously submitted a draft resolution calling for Armenia's Eurasian Economic Union membership to be terminated.
 Kokobelyan stated that, "After joining the Eurasian Union, Armenia has faced greater problems, for example, in its relations with the EU, than it has received dividends.
 I am confident that we do not need this organization.
 After leaving it, Armenia will have alternatives."

 In addition, the Free Democrats believe in strengthening Armenia's democracy, promoting human rights and equality, the rule of law and support for civil society.
 In terms of economics, the party advocates for a strong liberal market economy and believes that by following the European path of development and standards, Armenia will achieve greater prosperity and security.